What You’ll Learn 🎯

 Importing a CAD file into DewesoftX geometry editor

-The geometry will be seen in GMSH.
+The geometry will be displayed in GMSH.

-Geometry is now ready to be used for modal animation.
+The geometry is now ready to be used for modal animation.

 FRF - frequency response function